Dzenly/debug-assert.js/readme.md

 * Prints the whole source string containing assertion (like https://www.npmjs.com/package/better-assert).
 * Contains much more checks.
 We are going to support many checks from https://www.npmjs.com/package/validator.
+* Allows to print messages for passed assertions, using DEBUG_ASSERT_LOG_PASSED env var.

 ## Installation